Fluval Spec V Aquarium Review (Pre-2016 Version)

 WET Spec V Stock Version I 5"

 16 PAR in the center.
-This is very low PAR intensity, especially considering the location is midway down.
+This is a very low PAR intensity, especially considering the location is midway down.
 Light falls off to around 7 PAR at the corners.

 Here are the measured PAR values at 9.5″ below the water line (around the level of substrate at the bottom of the tank):